 Pretty cool.
 Here’s what to do:

-- Launch CleanMyMac X — download a free edition here
+- Open CleanMyMac X — download it for free here.

 - Select Malware Removal in the sidebar.